leodeslf/leaf/summaries/ui-ux-design-specialization/visual_elements_of_user_interface_design.md

 **Imagery as navigation**: They are icons, symbols and links to some other content or functionality.

-**Imagery as mood**: They contribute to the look and feel, can be a part of the contetn or the navigation.
+**Imagery as mood**: They contribute to the look and feel, can be a part of the content or the navigation.

 ## Typography